-The benefit of enrolling during your GI is that the insurance carriers cannot deny you coverage.
-It is especially important to those with pre-existing medical conditions to enroll during your GI period.
+The benefit of enrolling during your Guaranteed Issue is that the insurance carriers cannot deny you coverage.
+It is especially important to those with pre-existing medical conditions to enroll during your Guaranteed Issue period.

 Failing to do so can result in higher premiums, the underwriting process or even denial of coverage due to your medical issues.

 State laws require insurance companies to community rate policies; this means all plan members pay the same amount and premiums aren’t about age or enrollment.

 The cost will depend on where you live and the best policy in your area.

 Compare Medicare Supplement Plans in Massachusetts Online

 Applying for a Medigap policy is simple and can be done over the phone.
 Beneficiaries will benefit from consulting our team of top brokers; with industry knowledge and experience we provide you with the best options.